ankane/blind_index/README.md

 ## How It Works

 We use [this approach](https://paragonie.com/blog/2017/05/building-searchable-encrypted-databases-with-php-and-sql) by Scott Arciszewski.
 To summarize, we compute a keyed hash of the sensitive data and store it in a column.
 To query, we apply the keyed hash function (PBKDF2-SHA256 by default) to the value we’re searching and then perform a database search.
-This results in performant queries for equality operations, while keeping the data secure from those without the key.
+This results in performant queries for exact matches.

+## Leakage

+An important consideration in searchable encryption is leakage, which is information an attacker can gain.
+Blind indexing leaks that rows have the same value.
+If you use this for a field like last name, an attacker can use frequency analysis to predict the values.
+In an active attack where an attacker can control the input values, they can learn which other values in the database match.

+Here’s a [great article](https://blog.cryptographyengineering.com/2019/02/11/attack-of-the-week-searchable-encryption-and-the-ever-expanding-leakage-function/) on leakage in searchable encryption.
+Blind indexing has the same leakage as deterministic encryption.

 ## Installation